Open Accessibility Menu

 Audiology

 AudiologyYour ears are the gateway to the sounds that you enjoy every day: music, laughter, friends and family.
-A hearing loss can affect your everyday life, ranging from some difficulties hearing clearly to severely affecting your ability to work, concentrate and communicate with people.
+A hearing loss can affect your everyday life, ranging from some difficulties hearing clearly to severely affecting your ability to work, concentrate or communicate with people.

-Audiologists are health care professionals trained in the assessment and treatment of hearing disorders.
-They examine individuals of all ages and identify those with the symptoms of hearing loss and other auditory, balance, and related sensory and neural problems.
-The goal of the Confluence Health Audiology team is to help people improve their ability to communicate so they can lead fuller lives.
+Audiologists are healthcare professionals trained in the assessment and treatment of hearing disorders.
+They examine individuals of all ages and identify those with the symptoms of hearing loss and other auditory, balance and related sensory and neural problems.
+The goal of the Confluence Health audiology team is to help people improve their ability to communicate so they can lead fuller lives.

 When you become a patient of our practice, you can be sure you will be treated by a caring team of professionals who will put your needs first and work with you to determine your best options for hearing health.
 We understand that hearing loss can affect the way you enjoy life, and our team strives to provide solutions in a clear, concise and caring manner.

-Our Services Offered Include:
+Our Services Include:

 • Complete hearing tests for children and adults

-• Newborn hearing screenings and diagnostic hearing tests for infants using
+• Newborn hearing screenings and diagnostic hearing tests for infants

 • Auditory Brainstem Response testing (ABR )